 The gallery below the logo and menu is a module displaying a gallery called “Homepage Carousel Gallery.”
 You’ll want to edit that gallery in “Elements > Galleries.”
 There you can remove add and reorder images.

-You can also edit galleries in “Galleries > All Galleries”.
+You can also edit galleries in the WordPress Dashboard “Galleries > All Galleries”.
 See the galleries overview for more details.
 To change the gallery or gallery style used in the module, edit the module and go to Gallery Settings.
 Raleigh comes with a few gallery styles you can try.
 Or you can edit them or create new ones.

 This block has a few more things going on.
 It features a special row that is only visible on tablet and phone widths.
 The other row is then hidden at those widths.
 Changing the visibility or settings at specific widths is accomplished in the “settings overrides” area using the device icons.